Healthdirect Free Australian health advice you can count on.

 What are boils?

-Boils are painful, red, pus-filled lumps in your skin caused by an infection of hair follicles.
-One infected hair follicle is a furuncle, and a group of infected follicles joined together is a carbuncle.
-They can occur anywhere, but most often in hairy areas that sweat or rub, such as your face, neck, armpits, groin and buttocks.
+Boils are painful, red, pus-filled lumps on your skin caused by an infection of hair follicles.
+One infected hair follicle is called a furuncle, and a group of infected follicles joined together is known as a carbuncle.

 What are the symptoms of boils?

-• a red lump with a white or yellow centre
+• a red, tender lump with a white or yellow centre

 • pain